Operation Pheasant: Operation Colin

 Meanwhile, 7th Armoured Brigade had been halted by German guns at Loon op Zand – 153rd Brigade were sent to assist and together they took the town before moving north having reached Sprang on 30 October.
 154th Brigade then exploited north west towards Raamsdonk which they reached by end of the day.
 Germans desperate not to be enveloped tried to keep the route open for as long as possible but the British crossed the Donge after having found an intact bridge and subsequently took the city of Geertruidenberg without any resistance.
 A small German counterattack failed to halt the British advance and they found the bridge over the River Maas blown up.

 After taking Schijndel and having reached Boxtel the Scots moved in only to find it having been abandoned by the Germans.
 In the wild celebrations that followed 2nd Seaforth managed to rescue 100 escaped soldiers and airmen from 1st Airborne Division who had made it out of Arnhem.
 The bridge at Hal however was blown and held by the Germans in strength.
 Colin was now over and the division as a whole had a few days rest.
 Further to the south, the other Scots division the 15th moved toward Tilburg.

-After this successful phase there remained two German pockets south of the river Meuse of which the largest of which was around 's-Hertogenbosch.
+After this successful phase there remained two German pockets south of the river Meuse of which the largest was around 's-Hertogenbosch.

-Alan – Battle of 's-Hertogenbosch
+Operation Alan – Battle of 's-Hertogenbosch

 In the early hours of 24 October the 1/5th Battalion, Welch Regiment and the 1st Battalion, East Lancashire Regiment began their night march along the railway under Artificial moonlight.
-Whilst in s'Hertogenbosch the 53rd as a whole faced the veteran 712th Wehrmacht Infantry Division.
+Whilst in 's-Hertogenbosch the 53rd as a whole faced the veteran 712th Wehrmacht Infantry Division.

 Stiff opposition was met by the Inniskilling Dragoons of 7th Armoured Division, particularly at Middelrode, but in hard fighting the 53rd Division gained a first footing in 's-Hertogenbosch in the early hours.
-By 4:30am the leading elements had reached the north eastern edge of the city.
+By 04:30 am the leading elements had reached the north eastern edge of the city.
 They moved with speed against the Germans near the bridges over the small canals surrounding the city.
 They bridged the network of waterways many of which were still intact which intersected the old citadel.
-The troops moved in with Churchill tanks in support, in addition C Squadron of 79th Armoured Division with Crocodile flame throwers were also in support.
+The troops moved in with Churchill tanks in support, in addition C Squadron of 79th Armoured Division with Churchill Crocodile flame thrower tanks were also in support.

 The 1/5th Welch attempted to clear the northern part of the city and capture the River Dieze bridge.
 The latter ended up going awry.
 A leading platoon of B company got lost and although the bridge was found intact it was later blown leaving the men trapped.
 German self propelled guns then moved in and within twelve hours an intense battle was fought.
 One of the self propelled guns was knocked out by a PIAT but with ammunition having run out the trapped platoon were forced to surrender, roughly fifty men in all, some attempting to swim back across the river.